Original Medicare (Parts A & B): Eyeglasses and Glaucoma Tests

 Eyeglasses

-If your loved one has cataract surgery with an intraocular lens implant, Medicare Part B covers one pair of eyeglasses with standard frames (or one set of contact lenses).
+If you or your loved one has cataract surgery with an intraocular lens implant, Medicare Part B covers one pair of eyeglasses with standard frames (or one set of contact lenses).

 Note that Medicare will only pay for eyeglasses or contact lenses from a supplier enrolled in Medicare, no matter if you or your provider submits the claim.